Reed Coverdale | How Can America Become Free Again? | OAP #32

 And I think that has to do with the internet and social media.

-And I think that what that does is it makes people very reluctant to have nuanced conversation and change their positions or learn anything that would cause them to make any sort of like apparent shift because they're afraid that any change or shift may be perceived as like a hypocrisy or an ignorance or I don't know, just it it's like a it's like a vulnerability where where they can get attacked.
+And I think that what that does is it makes people very reluctant to have nuanced conversation and change their positions or learn anything that would cause them to make any sort of like apparent shift because they're afraid that any change or shift may be perceived as like a hypocrisy or an ignorance or I don't know, just it's like a, it's like a vulnerability where they can get attacked.

 I want to know, right?

-Like I don't care which answer is correct.
+Like, I don't care which answer is correct.

-I'm like I don't want it to be that it's happening.
+I don't want it to be that it's happening.

 I just want to know what's actually going on.